Flink Kubernetes Deployment¶

 The operator takes care of submitting, savepointing, upgrading and generally managing Flink jobs using the built-in Flink Kubernetes integration.
 I

-t fully automates the entire lifecycle of job manager, task managers, and applications.
+The operator fully automates the entire lifecycle of job manager, task managers, and applications.
 Failures of Job Manager pods are handled by the Deployment Controller which will take care of spawning a new Job Manager.

 As other operator it can run namespace-scoped, to get multiple versions of the operator in the same Kubernetes cluster, or cluster-scoped for highly distributed deployment.